Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Intoxication syndrome:

-· An increase in temperature from subfebrile numbers (with mild severity) to 38.0-40.0 ° C (with moderate and severe severity).
-Fever reaches its maximum severity on the 1-2 day of illness and lasts 4-7 days, the temperature decrease occurs lytically.
-With a complicated course of mumps, intoxication and fever proceed in waves, each wave is associated with the appearance of another complication.
+Increase in temperature from low-grade fever (with mild degree severity) up to 38.0-40.0°C (with moderate and severe severity).
+Fever reaches its maximum severity on days 1-2 of illness and lasts 4-7 days; the temperature decreases lytically.
+With a complicated course of mumps, intoxication and fever occur in waves, each wave is associated with the appearance of another complication.

 Mumps (

-The skin over the swelling is stretched, it is difficult to fold, has
+· the skin over the swelling is stretched, difficult to fold, has

-Positive symptom of Filatov (swelling and soreness when pressing on the tragus, mastoid process and in the region of the retromandibular fossa),
+· positive symptom Filatova (swelling and pain when pressing on the tragus, mastoid process and in the area of the retromandibular fossa),

 Complications: